 That said, any substance use during the teen and young adult years is a concern.
-The human brain continues to develop well into one’s twenties, making the adolescent and young adult years a critical point of focus for establishing healthy behavior and habits.
+The human brain continues to develop well into one’s twenties, making the adolescent and young adult years a critical time for establishing healthy behavior and habits.
 Substance use during these years creates the potential for a variety of long-term negative effects.
 90% of people with addictions started using substances in their teen years.

 If there is a history of addiction in your family, you should discuss it with your child.
 These conversations can take place in the same way you would discuss a family history of diabetes or other medical conditions, and should happen no later than the early teen years.